 You must also regenerate and replace any custom console certificates that are 1024 bits.

-Web Tier Hardware Requirements Introduced in Version 8.4
+Web Tier Hardware Requirements for Version 8.5

 - 2 GB for web tier installation and 4 GB to 20 GB free space for logs and updated component downloads